School Science Lessons

 Jaboticaba, (Myrciaria cauliflora, Plinia cauliflora), jabuticaba, guaperu, shrub or small tree, fruit medium, round, black, sweet, used fresh, frozen, wine, propagation from seeds, grafting, purple white-pulped fruit grow on the trunk, eaten raw or used to make jellies, jams, juice or wine, Brazil, Myrtaceae

-Myrciaria cauliflora, Jaboticaba, Daleys Fruit Tree Nursery
+Myrciaria cauliflora, Jaboticaba, Daleys Fruit Trees

 Guava berry, (Myrciaria floribunda), small tree, attractive ornamental, fruit small, yellow, sweet aromatic pulp, or seeds, used fresh, flavourings, propagation from seeds, West Indies, Myrtaceae